alfar0x/alfar-linea/README.md

 ## Suggestions

 - Avoid modifying the **example** files.
 Instead, make copies of the files you need and change them.
 Updates may be released in the future for example files.
-- Rather than downloading a zip file of the project, use the `git` command to install it (instructions below).
+- Rather than downloading a zip file of the soft, use the `git` command to install it (instructions below).
 Updates, including new providers and modes, will be available in the near future, it will be easier to stay up to date using `git`.
 - You can create multiple configuration/private keys/proxies files with different settings to run them in separate terminals.
 - Linea mainnet may throw errors or suddenly stop.
 Avoid using large volumes.
-The script was created to increase the number of transactions, not volume.
+The soft was created to increase the number of transactions, not volume.
-- If you want to use script on server you can encrypt any file in `assets` folder using [Encrypter](#encrypter) mode on your own PC and move encrypted file on server.
+- If you want to use soft on server you can encrypt any file in `assets` folder using [Encrypter](#encrypter) mode on your own PC and move encrypted file on server.

 ## Installation